greggman/MoPho-V/FAQ.md

 rotate.
 You could rotate the entire OS but that was also tedious.

+Most Comic viewers also don't have a portrait mode.
+You can rotate an image but when you go to the next image you have to manually rotate that one as well.
+The rotation is not "sticky".
+Yet, reading a comic in portrait mode is often far closer to the real experience of reading a comic.
+Worse, the even if the rotation is sticky the UI is still in landscape.

+MoPho-V fixes those issues

 ## Why Electron?

 My hope was that by using Electron more people could contribute as more